On This Page:

 - Accommodating In-Home Help

 As we get older, many of our homes no longer work as well for us.
 But most of us want to remain in the homes we love.

-Fortunately, there are many solutions.
-There are trained experts in home modification all over the country.
+Fortunately, there are many solutions and the costs to remodel for accommodation can be surprisingly affordable.
+There are trained experts in home modification near all over the country who can help you get exactly what you need from your home.
 There are also new tools to address the specific issues of aging.

 Home Advisor has joined with the National Aging in Place Council to create this guide to making your home work for you.
 Here you will find:

-- people in your community who can solve the problems for you.
+- Home modification pros in your community who can solve the problems for you.